 In addition to understanding emergency management strategies, concepts, and theories, students earning OCU’s online emergency management degree learn to apply business concepts and improve business operations.
 This combination of skills is ideal for professionals involved in the rebuilding and redevelopment phase of disaster response.
 Business courses cover subjects including macroeconomics, ethics, and management.
 Concentration courses focus on disaster response and recovery, natural and manmade disasters, understanding trauma, and human conflict.

 Students complete the program in as few as two years.
 Courses last five to six weeks and are available entirely online and at OCU’s campuses in Ohio and Georgia.
 Online and on-campus students pay the same tuition rate, and military personnel qualify for discounted tuition.

-OCU is regionally accredited by the Ohio Board of Regents.
+OCU is now regionally accredited by the Ohio Department of Higher Education.
+Formerly, OCU was regionally accredited by the Ohio Board of Regents.

 4University of Central Missouri